-2.1.
-Terminology and Notations
+A. Terminology and Notations

-This paper considers single- and multiple-choice hash schemes with a stash [12, 11].
-Such schemes consist of two data structures: (i) A hash table of total memory size $m \cdot h$, partitioned into m buckets of size h; (ii) An overflow list, usually stored in a CAM.
+This paper considers single- and multiple-choice hash schemes with a stash [10], [11].
+Such schemes consist of two data structures: (i) A hash table of total memory size $m \cdot h$, partitioned into m buckets of size h; (ii) An overflow list, usually stored in an expensive CAM.
 Note that the overflow list can also be absent, in which case overflow elements are simply dropped.

-Like traditional hash tables, the schemes should support three basic operations: element insertions, element deletions, and lookups.
-We call the (infinitely long) sequence of these operations the input sequence of the scheme.
-Consequently, we sometimes refer to an insertion operation as an arrival of an element, and to a deletion operation as a departure of an element.
-In this paper, we focus mostly on a specific input sequence, alternating between departures of a random element (picked uniformly at random) and arrivals of a new element [4, 7].
+As in traditional hash tables, the schemes should support three basic operations: element insertions, element deletions, and lookups.
+We call the (infinitely long) sequence of these operations the arrival sequence of the scheme.
+In the paper, we focus mostly on a specific arrival sequence, alternating between departures of a random element (picked uniformly at random) and insertions of a new element [4], [6].

-Multiple-choice hashing schemes employ up to d probability distributions over the set of buckets; these distributions are then used to generate a hashfunction set $\mathcal{H} = \{H_1, \ldots, H_d\}$ of d independent hash functions.
+Multiple-choice hashing schemes employ up to d probability distributions over the set of buckets; these distributions are then used to generate a hash-function set $\mathcal{H} = \{H_1, \ldots, H_d\}$ of d independent hash functions.
 For each element x and each operation, the scheme can consider only the buckets $\{H_1(x), \ldots, H_d(x)\}$ (and the overflow list).
-In addition, we assume that the scheme must access a bucket to obtain any information on it.
+In addition, we assume that the scheme must access a bucket to obtain any information on it (thus, if the hashing scheme tries to insert an element in a full bucket, it must access the bucket first).